 Please make your checks payable to "Japan Society" and indicate Japan Earthquake Relief Fund on the memo section of the check.

-FUND RECIPIENTSOf the funds that have been generously donated so far, we have earmarked $13.6 million to 43 organizations in support of 64 projects on the front lines of relief, recovery and reconstruction in Tohoku.
+FUND RECIPIENTSOf the funds that have been generously donated so far, we have earmarked $13.95 million to 44 organizations in support of 66 grants on the front lines of relief, recovery and reconstruction in Tohoku.
 Read more about these organizations or read the latest press release.

 Japan Earthquake Relief Fund Videos